 Like does anyone serve boiled coloured eggs for Easter dinner?
-So, I honestly don’t understand why greens and beans, broiled asparagus or stuffed chicken can’t be at a celebration table.
+So, I honestly don’t understand why greens and beans recipe, broiled asparagus with garlic or brie stuffed chicken can’t be at a celebration table.
 Why does it have to be turkey, eggs and carrots?!
 We are not bunnies.
 We have got California and Mexico around the corner supplying us with any produce all year round.
 Frozen, fresh or jarred – we got it all.

 Man, we have LA housewives checking into 40K per night suites in Dubai.
 Like 4 suites per night for 5 nights.
 Isn’t that a waste?!
 How many hungry people you could feed for that money?!
 What a screwed up world we live in which I honestly think is going only down.
 You know I am right.
 Peeled and packaged avocados and bananas, unrecycled Starbucks and Keurig cups (think how many!!!), flavoured water, 46 year olds dead from cancer.
 Our laziness and stupidity makes us sick.

 This berry salad dressing literally took me 2 minutes to put together.
 How hard can it be to throw a cup of frozen berries, a few splashes of oil, vinegar and salt in a food processor, and press a button?!
-You have a healthy salad dressing for a week ahead.
+You have a healthy salad dressing for a week ahead, just like carrot ginger salad dressing and healthy honey mustard dressing.
 And yet people complain they have no time to cook healthy.
-That is a pure excuse.
+That is pure excuse.